Yussf101/Monitoring-Stack-with-Grafana/README.md

 ## 🛠️ Prerequisites

-- A Linux machine to run the monitoring stack (e.g., Ubuntu Server)
+- A Linux machine to run the monitoring stack (e.g., Ubuntu Server).
-- Docker & Docker Compose installed
+- Docker & Docker Compose installed.

 ## 🚀 Running the Monitoring Stack on the Monitoring Server